Mining Intelligence and News

 Summary:

-The Moonlight deposit was historically classified as a porphyry copper deposit with associated gold, silver, and molybdenum credits.
-However, Placer-Amex geologists recognized that the Lights Creek Distric (LCD) deposits had many characteristics that were not typical of porphyry copper deposits and lacked many of the typical features.
+Copper deposits of the LCD were historically classified as porphyry copper deposits with associated gold and silver credits.
+Nevertheless, Placer-Amex geologists recognized that the deposits of the LCD copper deposits had many characteristics that were not typical of porphyry copper deposits.
 L.O.
-Storey (1978) noted, “Typical porphyry copper type alteration zonation as illustrated by Lowell and Guilbert is nonexistent.”
-Recent work noting the lack of porphyry style veining, the ubiquitous presence of magnetite at Superior and specular hematite at Moonlight, and the relative scarcity of pyrite suggest an IOCG affinity (Stephens 2011) (Cole 2015).
+Storey (1978) noted, “Typical porphyry copper-type alteration zonation as illustrated by Lowell and Guilbert is nonexistent.”
+Recent work, noting the lack of porphyry style veining, the ubiquitous presence of magnetite (Superior), and specularite (Moonlight), and the relative scarcity of pyrite suggest an Iron Oxide Copper Gold (IOCG) affinity for much of the mineralization in the LCD (Stephens, 2011).

-Regarding IOCG deposits, Sillitoe (2003) noted, “The deposits…reveal evidence of an upward and outward zonation from magnetite-actinolite-apatite to specularite-chloritesericite and possess a Cu-Au-Co-Ni-As-Mo-LREE (light rare earth element) signature…”.
-The high-grade mineralization at Superior is associated with magnetite-actinolite-tourmaline-apatite.
-At Moonlight, copper mineralization is associated with tourmaline-specularite-chlorite-sericite.
-During an April 2015 field visit to the district Sillitoe categorized Engels, Lambs Ridge, Superior and Moonlight as IOCG deposits (Cole 2015).
+Regarding IOCG deposits, Sillitoe (2003) noted, “The deposits…reveal evidence of an upward and outward zonation from magnetite-actinolite-apatite to specularite-chloritesericite and possess a Cu-Au-Co-Ni-AsMo-LREE (light rare earth element) signature…” The high-grade mineralization at Superior is associated with magnetite-actinolitetourmaline-apatite.
+At Moonlight, copper mineralization is associated with tourmalinespecularite-chlorite-sericite.
+During an April 2015 field visit to the LCD, Sillitoe categorized Engels, Lambs Ridge, Superior, and Moonlight as IOCG deposits (Cole, 2015).

 Reserves